A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge reasoning

 \subsection{Structural Reasoning}

-Structural reasoning methods contribute to another reasoning paradigm with regularized processes and explicit relational modeling, which naturally align with human-like problem-solving mindsets that break down complex tasks into interpretable steps.
-In this section, we discuss two types of structural reasoning: \textit{graph-based reasoning} and \textit{Chain-of-Thought (CoT)}.
+Structural reasoning methods represent another reasoning approach with regularized processes and explicit relational modeling, which naturally align with human-like problem-solving that breaks down complex tasks into interpretable steps.
+In this section, we discuss two types of structural reasoning: \textit{graph-based reasoning} and \textit{CoT}.
 Graph-based reasoning focuses on navigating through nodes and edges in KGs to derive answers, while confined by limited knowledge access.
 CoT prompting guides LLMs through sequential reasoning steps to articulate intermediate logic and conclude the answer.